pattonsgirl/CEG3120/Projects/Project3/README.md

 Your documentation should be written with as though someone is using it as a guide to recreate your project (like a blog post would do).

-If you cannot complete all tasks, make sure to document shortcomings / stuck points and note what is "research" on how the rest should be done for partial credit.
+If you could not complete a step or steps in any of the tasks above you document shortcomings / stuck points and note what is "research" on how the rest should be done for partial credit.

-**Do not forget to add citations in [Part 4](#part-4---README) if additional resources were used.**
+**Do not forget to add citations in your `README.md` of resources used.**

 1. Project description
    - Provide an overview of the project goal